angrykoala/vue-workshop/README.md

 </script>
 ```

+Note that event callbacks may receive parameters, in this case we send the index of our selected item.

-> Using <a> for the clickable items or styles would be a good idea to provide feedback.
+> Pro-tip: We could use `<a>` elements for the clickable items instead of raw text.

 Now, we have everything we need for our detailed view.
-Let's begin by creating our template:
+Let's begin by updating our template:

 ```html
 <template>